timothylim17/calendar-challenge-starter/README.md

 Here's what my solution looks like (note the fashionable dark-mode 😎):
 ![completed calendar example](./public/example-screen-shot.png)

-## Submissions for the FREE ACCESS drawing must meet the following criteria:
+## Submissions must meet the following criteria:

 1. **The calendar must “look like” a real calendar** - i.e. everything should be aligned in a 7-column grid, and the left-most column should be Sunday (or Saturday, or Monday, or whatever weekday your week starts on - I think I remember hearing that this is different in different parts of the world)
 2. **The calendar must start by showing whatever month the `startingDate` prop belongs to** - note that in the `App.js` component, we’re currently passing `today`, but there are many situations where we’d want to pass a different `startingDate` and have the calendar jump to a different month in the past/future.